pauloscustodio/Forth/README.md

 TOOLS and most of TOOLS-EXT
 words.

+It passes all the John Hayes test suite.

 It is intended to be be used as a script interpreter, i.e. calling ABORT exits the interpreter instead of restarting the QUIT loop.